hamidghaedi/RNA-seq-survival-analysis/README.md

 # remove sample with "not reported" vital status from expression matrix
 z_rna <- z_rna[, - grep("TCGA-K4-A4AB-01B", colnames(z_rna))]
 ```
-Final steps before doing servival analysis is to encode RNA-seq data to dysregulated and intact. by dysregulated we mean genes with |z-score| > 1.96.
+Final steps before doing survival analysis is to encode RNA-seq data to dysregulated and intact. by dysregulated we mean genes with |z-score| > 1.96.
 ```R
 dys_rna <- t(apply(z_rna, 1, function(x) ifelse(abs(x) > 1.96,"dysregulated","intact")))

 ```
+#### Data encoding by maximally selected rank statistics

+As an alternative, we can use maximally selected rank statistics to identify samples with high (low) expression values for a given gene of interest.
+In fact, maximally selected rank statistics looks for the optimal cutpoint that maximizes the separation between samples based on their expression levels of the gene.
+By ranking the samples and testing different cutpoints, this statistical method helps determine the most significant division of samples into groups with distinct expression patterns.
+This approach allows researchers to identify samples with high (low) expression values, enabling further investigation into the biological implications of these expression levels and their association with specific conditions or phenotypes.

+There is an R package which allows for using maximally selected rank statistics implementation, `maxtstat`, see [here](https://cran.r-project.org/web/packages/maxstat/vignettes/maxstat.pdf) for more information and also there is a function `surv_cutpoint` from `survminer` package, ([link]((https://www.rdocumentation.org/packages/survminer/versions/0.4.9/topics/surv_cutpoint))) which uses this method to cut samples into low and high expression group while considering the survival data.

 ### 3-Performing survival analysis
 We will use packages ```survival``` and ```survminer``` to do analysis.
-Suppose we are intrested in *EMP1* gene.
+Suppose we are interested in *EMP1* gene.
 It has been suggested that this gene is
 a survival gene for [Bladder cancer](https://www.nature.com/articles/s41420-020-00295-x).
 Further, in this paper *TPM1*, *NRP2*, *FGFR1*, *CAVIN1*, and *LATS2* were
 identified as bladder cancer survival-related genes.
 ```R